Big-Life-Lab/PHES-ODM/metadata.md

 The individual or organization that is reporting and responsible for the quality of the data.

--   **ID**: (Primary Key) Unique identifier for the person or organization that is reporting the data.
+-   **reporterID**: (Primary Key) Unique identifier for the person or organization that is reporting the data.

 -   **siteIDDefault**: (Foreign Key) Used as default when a new sample is created by this reporter.
 See `ID` in `Site` table.